François Darlan: 1941–42: collaboration with Germany and after

 Darlan came from a republican background and never believed in the Vichyite Révolution nationale; for example, he had reservations about Pétain's clericalism.
 However, by 1941 Darlan had become Pétain's most trusted associate.
 In February 1941 Darlan replaced Pierre-Étienne Flandin as "Vice President of the Council" (prime minister).
 He also became Minister of Foreign Affairs, Minister of the Interior, and Minister of National Defence, making him the de facto head of the Vichy government.
-On 11 February he was named Pétain's eventual successor, in accordance with Act Number Four of the constitution.
+On 11 February he was named Pétain's eventual successor, in accordance with Article Four of the second part of the 1875 constitution.

 Darlan was primarily concerned with negotiating the peace treaty that was supposed to follow the armistice and saw the "Jewish Question" in France as a bargaining tool for a better peace treaty with the Germans.
 Darlan expected the Reich to win the war, and saw safeguarding French interests in the expected German-dominated postwar world as his main duty.
 Upon entering office, Darlan had wanted to swiftly sign a peace treaty that would see the Germans end their occupation zone in northern France and along the Atlantic coast, and was greatly disenchanted at the sluggish pace of the peace talks as he learned the partition of France imposed by the armistice was going to last years instead of a few months.

-Like many other French people at the time, Darlan adhered to a division in outlook towards les Israélites (the term for the assimilated French Jews who had embraced the French language and culture) and les Juifs (the rather derogatory term for Jewish immigrants from Eastern Europe).
-Darlan had complained in the 1930s that France was accepting too many Jewish immigrants from Eastern Europe whom he accused of causing crime and economic problems.
+Like many other French people at the time, Darlan had different views of les Israélites (the term for the assimilated French Jews who had embraced the French language and culture) and les Juifs (the rather derogatory term for Jewish immigrants from Eastern Europe).
+Darlan had complained in the 1930s that France was accepting too many Jewish immigrants from Eastern Europe, whom he accused of causing crime and economic problems.
 At a cabinet meeting, Darlan stated: "The stateless Jews who have thronged to our country in the last fifteen years do not interest me.
 But the others, the good old French Jews, have a right to every protection we can give them.
 I have some, by the way, in my own family."
-Darlan tended to be opposed to Nazi measures against the "good" French Jews while being silent against the Nazi measures against the "bad" immigrant Jews, protesting against laws that stripped the property away from French Jews while supporting the same laws against immigrant Jews.
+Darlan tended to be opposed to Nazi measures against the "good" French Jews while being silent against the Nazi measures against the "bad" immigrant Jews, protesting against laws that stripped property from French Jews while supporting the same laws against immigrant Jews.
 In a memo, Darlan wrote that his aim towards the "Jewish Question" was to "not bother the old French Jews".